OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

  - Cilkscale scalability analyzer and visualization script

-See [Getting started](/doc/users-guide/getting-started) for steps to verify that your installation is working.
+See [Getting started](/doc/users-guide/getting-started) for steps to verify that your installation is working and to start using OpenCilk.

 ## Additional resources